 - 1. Power down the server.

-- 2. Extend the server from the rack.
+- 2.Extend the server motherboard tray from the rack.

-- 3. Remove the access panel.
+- 3. Remove the top cover of the motherboard tray.

 - 4. Remove the air baffle.

 - 5. Remove the heatsink.

-- 6. Remove the processor:
+6.Install the processor:

-Step 1: Align the Clip's triangle mark with the CPU's corner mark, and then assemble the Clip and CPU together.
+Step 1:Align the Clip's triangle mark with the CPU's corner mark, and then assemble the Clip and CPU together.

-Step 2: Align the heatsink position marked by "1" with the Clip's triangle mark, vertically align the mounting holes on the heatsink with those on the Clip, and assemble the heatsink and Clip together.
+Step 2:Align the heatsink position marked by "1" with the Clip's triangle mark, vertically align the mounting holes on the heatsink with those on the Clip, and assemble the heatsink and Clip together.

 Step 3: Install the assembled heatsink module onto the CPU socket, and the position marked by "1" should be aligned with the triangle mark on the CPU socket.
-Tighten the screws according to the sequence of 1, 2, 3, and 4.
+Tighten the screws according to the sequence of 1, 2, 3 and 4.